 How to Drain and Flush a Hot Water System

-Legal note up front: draining and flushing an ELECTRIC storage hot water system is homeowner-legal in every Australian state.
-Operating the PTR (pressure-temperature relief) valve is not just legal — it’s a regulatory requirement under AS 3498.
-What is NOT homeowner-legal: anything involving the gas connection on a gas storage unit (licensed gas fitter only), and any work on the cold-water inlet valve, expansion control valve, or tempering valve (licensed plumber only).
-This article covers the homeowner-doable maintenance flush on an electric storage tank.
-Gas units, you call me.
+Quick legal note up front.
+Draining and flushing an ELECTRIC storage hot water system is homeowner-legal in every Australian state under AS/NZS 3500.
+Operating the PTR (pressure-temperature relief) valve is not just legal — it’s a regulatory requirement under AS 3498, annually.
+What is NOT homeowner-legal: anything involving the gas connection on a gas storage unit (licensed gas fitter only, no exceptions), any work on the cold-water inlet valve, the expansion control valve, or the tempering valve (licensed plumber only).
+This article covers homeowner-doable maintenance on an electric storage tank.
+Gas units, ring me.

 What you’ll need